-- 5. Set the parameters: - ➤ Select Remote Control to be able to access the module remotely (via TCP/IP over Telnet or other). - Select Standalone to leave the module active even if all users close their dedicated applications. - Note: When a standalone module is no longer used, you can simply release it.
-See the corresponding procedure below to know how to proceed. - 6.
+- 5. Set the parameters: - ➤ Select Remote Control to be able to access the module remotely (via TCP/IP over Telnet or other). - ➤ Select Standalone to leave the module active even if all users close their dedicated applications. - 6.
 If desired, under Description, type a description that will help you identify the instrument.